coderamen666/srd-v3.5-md/spells/spells-m-o.md

 *Magic fang* gives one natural weapon of the subject a +1 enhancement bonus on attack and damage rolls.
 The spell can affect a slam attack, fist, bite, or other natural weapon.
-(The spell does not change an unarmed strike's damage from nonlethal damage to lethal damage.)
+(The spell does not change an unarmed strike’s damage from nonlethal damage to lethal damage.)

 *Magic fang* can be made permanent with a *permanency* spell.